Spatio-Temporal Crop Aggregation for Video Representation Learning: Experiments

-For models that process multiple clips at once (like ours), we likewise apply a linear softmax head on the concatenation of the clip features and the summary token before averaging to obtain the final prediction.
-For the smaller datasets, we also use $k$-NN classification, where, similar to DINO~\cite{caron2021emerging}, we always use $k=20$ and work with l2 normalized representations. \\

-\textbf{Non-linear baselines:} Since \methodName is a non-linear model, we consider an MLP on top of the frozen backbone as a non-linear baseline (again ensembling predictions over clips).
-As a further baseline and to illustrate the effect of our self-supervised pre-training, we consider a Transformer trained on all the clip representations.
+\textbf{Non-linear baselines:} As we are a non-linear model, we consider an MLP on top of the frozen backbone as a non-linear baseline.
+As a further baseline , we consider a Transformer trained on all the clip representations.
 This Transformer uses the exact same architecture as \methodName, and only differs in the initialization: in the case of \methodName we start from our proposed SSL pre-trained weights instead of random initialization.